Personal Interest Admissions

 Welcome Personal Interest Students

-Holy Apostles College is thrilled you are interested in joining our academic community as a Personal Interest student.
+Holy Apostles College and Seminary is thrilled you are interested in joining our academic community as a Personal Interest student.
 Please select the appropriate tab below.

 Undergraduate Personal Interest

 1. What is a personal interest student?